 You would normally get your lawyer to calculate the transfer fees on your property.
-This is going to differ from one transaction to the next as the government many years back tried to cool down the property market by getting extra taxes on property that had not been held for at least 5 years.
-This was to avoid property flipping.
+This is going to differ from one transaction to the next as the government many years back tried to cool down the property market by getting extra taxes on property that had not been held for 5 years.

 When buying property in Thailand be it your Thai wife holding the title then you are best advised to check if there are any usufructs registered over the property as this might have occurred by agreement.
-You would also need to check if there is a mortgage bond over the property or if the property is being held for debt.
-If it is rural property check for a servitude.
+You would also need to check if there is a mortgage bond over the property.

 Condo Purchase Finance – Funds to be used to finance condo purchase or any property purchase in Thailand by a foreigner should come from abroad.
 A Foreign Exchange Transaction Form (FET) which bears the record of the offshore funds transfer is required by the Land Office during the actual property transfer.